tixianw/FastRodReconstruction/README.md

 ## Step 3: Copy the Reconstruction Node

-In the third terminal, use the following command to copy two folders into the running container:
+In the third terminal, use the following commands to copy folders into the running container:
 ```
+docker cp ./ros2_vicon <container_id>:/vicon_ws
+docker cp ./reconstruction <container_id>:/vicon_ws
 docker cp ./examples <container_id>:/vicon_ws
-docker cp ./reconstruction <container_id>:/vicon_ws
 ```
 Replace `<container_id>` with the ID of the container you noted in Step 2.